2007 Holiday Bowl: Texas

-The bowl was the 10th straight bowl invitation for Texas, setting a new school record by beating the previous streak of nine straight bowl games from 1977–85.
+The bowl was the 10th straight bowl invitation for Texas, setting a new school record by beating the previous streak of nine straight bowl games from 1977 to 1985.
 The Horns entered the game with a 6–3 bowl record under head coach Mack Brown, including victories in five of their last six bowl games and three consecutive bowl wins for the first time in school history.
 Texas beat Michigan 38–37 on a last-second field goal in the 2005 Rose Bowl and defeated USC 41–38 in the final minute of the 2006 Rose Bowl.
 They beat Iowa 26–24 in the 2006 Alamo Bowl.
 It was the Texas’ 47th bowl appearance, which ranks second all-time in NCAA history behind Alabama's 54 appearances.

 That made Texas one of only four schools nationally to win three bowl games in a row.
 Including six seasons at North Carolina, Brown had directed his teams to 16 straight bowl games – the second-longest active streak in the nation.

 The game was UT's fourth appearance in the Holiday Bowl.
 Except for BYU with eleven appearances, Texas has played in the Holiday Bowl more times than any other team.
 All three previous UT appearances were close contests, decided by a total of 17 points.
 UT defeated Washington, 47–43, in 2001, and fell to Oregon, 35–30, in 2000 and Washington State, 28–20, in 2003.
 In the 2001 game, quarterback Major Applewhite led Texas to set a Holiday Bowl record by overcoming a 19-point second-half deficit to win the game.
 UT scored 27 fourth-quarter points to secure the win.